ssbc/handbook.scuttlebutt.nz/README.md

 ## Join The Community

-Check out the following channels by typing their name (with #) in the search bar:
+Once onboard patchwork, check out the following channels by typing their name (with #) in the search bar:
 - **#new-people**: introduce yourself
 - **#faq**: first impressions, what is confusing as a new user?
 - **#patchwork**: report bugs, suggestions, etc